What Is Peripheral Artery Disease (PAD)?

 Let me walk you through what actually happens inside your arteries.
 I promise this will make sense.

 Think of a healthy artery like a smooth, flexible pipe.
 Its inner lining — called the endothelium — is remarkably thin, just one cell thick, but incredibly important.
-In Peripheral Artery Disease (PAD), this protective lining slowly becomes damaged over time.
+In poor circulation disease, this protective lining slowly becomes damaged over time.
 It normally keeps blood flowing smoothly and prevents anything from sticking to the artery walls.

 Now, when risk factors like smoking, high blood sugar, high blood pressure, or elevated cholesterol are present over many years, this lining gets damaged.
 In Peripheral Artery Disease (PAD), the artery wall slowly becomes inflamed over time.
 And once inflammation sets in, LDL cholesterol — the bad kind — starts entering the artery wall.

 Once inside the wall, LDL gets oxidized.
 The body sends immune cells to deal with it.
 These immune cells, called macrophages, swallow the oxidized LDL and become what we call foam cells.
-Over time, these foam cells accumulate and form what is called a plaque—a fatty, fibrous deposit inside the artery wall that plays a major role in Peripheral Artery Disease (PAD).
+Over time, these foam cells accumulate and form what is called a plaque—a fatty, fibrous deposit inside the artery wall that plays a major role in PAD

 Early Symptoms of Peripheral Artery Disease